department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/research/Product-Success-Tool_KPI_Facility-Locator/DiscussionGuide-FacilityLocatorTeam.md

 * Can you tell me a little bit about what your role is?

 #### General product health questions
-- What decisions would analytics data help you make?
-- Once you had the data, what sort of action would you take?
-- How often would you ideally look at analytics data?
+- How often would you ideally look at data for KPIs?
 Monthly?
 Weekly?
 Daily?
-- What metric is most important to you for determining the health of a product?
+- Where do you go to look for data for KPIs?

 ## First task: React to Product Success Tool - Facility Locator KPI tracking